Aliases for BRSK2 Gene

 GeneCards Summary for BRSK2 Gene

 BRSK2 (BR Serine/Threonine Kinase 2) is a Protein Coding gene.
 Diseases associated with BRSK2 include Limbic Encephalitis and Pleural Tuberculosis.
-Among its related pathways are Glucose / Energy Metabolism and DNA Damage.
+Among its related pathways are DNA Damage and Glucose / Energy Metabolism.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is BRSK1.

 UniProtKB/Swiss-Prot for BRSK2 Gene